UltraMKF12/Storybois-Discord-Bot/README.md

 - Only 20 prompts are allowed (discord reaction limit), but the bot won't stop adding prompts to the list after 20.
 This can cause a bug.

 **To add:**
--Better prompt message that supports unlimited characters.
+- Better prompt message that supports unlimited characters.
 The current one works by sending 4 "." messages, then updating them with the prompt.
 Only allows less than 8k characters.
--Better way to specify where the event messages are supposed to be sent.
+- Better way to specify where the event messages are supposed to be sent.

 ![Bot in voting period](Images/image.png)
 ![Bot in story submission period](Images/image2.png)